Centre-for-Automotive-Safety-Research/centre-for-automotive-safety-research.github.io/_posts/2025-06-09-setting-up-VS-Code.md

 # Setting up a coding workspace
 At CASR, we aim for consistency in how we set up and run Python code - we want every script to run seamlessly on any analyst’s machine, without worrying about different setups.
-To help new team members get started, this guide will walk through how to set up a Python coding workspace using Visual Studio Code (VS Code) and a fast, modern tool called [`uv`](https://github.com/astral-sh/uv) for managing environments and packages.
+To help new team members get started, this guide will walk through how to set up a Python coding workspace using Visual Studio Code (VS Code) and a fast, modern tool called [`uv`](https://github.com/astral-sh/uv) for managing environments and libraries.
 *Note: These instructions assume your equipment is fairly standard.
 We use Windows, however, if you’re using a different setup (e.g., Mac, Linux, or personal machine), some steps may differ slightly.*

 ---